Experienced a pay cut? Here’s what to do next:

 Ultimately, how millennials should save for retirement depends on their income, debt, long-term financial goals and what options they have for stashing money away for the future.
 Even if it seems way too far off to worry about, numbers don’t lie: The earlier you start saving, the smaller are the amounts you have to sock away at any one time, and the more you will ultimately have when it comes time to kick back in retirement.

 Still, 46 percent of millennials say they can’t afford to invest for the future, including by putting money into a retirement account, according to a Bankrate survey.
-Another survey, conducted by GOBankingRates, found that between 41 percent and 46 percent of millennials, depending on their age, had $0 saved in 2017.
+Another survey, also conducted by Bankrate, found that millennials are not saving any money at all (or they’re not saving more than 10 percent of their income).

 If you’re struggling to find the cash to save and running into obstacles to millennials saving for retirement, don’t fret.
 With simple changes, it’s possible to get your savings on track without committing to a total lifestyle makeover (you can still order that avocado toast this weekend).
 Here’s how:

 Student loan debt is one of the biggest obstacles to millennials saving for retirement.
-As of September 2017, the average graduate from the class of 2016 owed more than $37,000 in student loan debt, according to Student Loan Hero.
-That’s a 6 percent increase from the year prior.
+The average student loan debt for graduates from the class of 2018 was $29,200, according to Bankrate.
+That’s a 2 percent increase from the year prior.

-The interest rate on your loans is a huge factor when deciding how much should millennials save for retirement, says Michael Lux, an Indianapolis-based attorney and the founder of the Student Loan Sherpa, a website dedicated to student loan education, strategy and borrower advocacy.
+The interest rate on your loans is a huge factor when deciding how much should millennials save for retirement, says Michael Lux, an Indianapolis-based attorney and the founder of a website dedicated to student loan education, strategy and borrower advocacy.